Future Energy Park

 Project Overview

-- An innovative clean energy project connecting Alberta’s agriculture and energy sectors
+- An innovative waste-to-energy project connecting Alberta’s agriculture and energy sectors

 - A net CO2 negative renewable biofuels facility